 Security notes:

-• Use the service role key only in worker/server environments.
+• Use the service role key only in server/server environments.
 Do not expose it to clients.

 • Public buckets make get_url() links directly accessible.
 For private buckets, add a signing step.